 Making lifetime gifts can be a powerful estate planning tool – but it must be done properly and as part of a comprehensive estate plan.
-In addition to the tax advantages of gifting, you must consider other related isslues, such as whether or not gifting will affect your ability to have the State of Ohio pay for your nursing home expenses after you make gifts.
+In addition to the tax advantages of gifting, you must consider other related isslues, such as whether or not gifting will affect your ability to qualify for Medi-Cal benefits to, among other things, pay fornursing home expenses.

 3. Failing to update beneficiary designations.

-Your retirement plan, life insurance policy and more have beneficiary designation forms.
+Your retirement plan, life insurance policy, annuities and more have beneficiary designation forms.
 It is important to not only keep the primary beneficiaries updated, but you should have secondary or contingent beneficiaries named in the event that the primary beneficiary has died.
 Since these forms were often completed years prior when an account opened or a policy purchased, it’s an easy task to overlook.
 For many people with living trusts, naming the trust as the beneficiary may be a wise idea.
 An experienced and qualified estate planning attorney can assist you in making this decision.

 4. Failing to plan for the expense of nursing homes or long term care.

-With aveerage nursing home expenses in California now topping $85,000 annually, it is essential to address these costs sooner rather than later.
-Not only is there long-term care insurance to consider, but Medi-Cal planning can help preserve family assets while qualifying for this needs-based benefit.
+With average nursing home expenses in California now topping $120,000 annually, it is essential to address these costs sooner rather than later.
+Not only is there long-term care insurance to consider, but Medi-Cal and VA benefits planning can help preserve family assets while qualifying for this needs-based benefit.

 5. Not working with an expert.

-All too often, people rely on second-hand advice to address their estate planning needs.
-You should have expert advice based on your specific needs, and a meeting with an experienced and qualified estate planning attorney can save you and your heirs time, money and heartache in the future.
+All too often, people rely on second-hand advice or poorly qualified advisors to address their estate planning needs.
+You should have expert advice based on your specific needs and goals.
+Meeting with an experienced and qualified estate planning attorney can save you and your loved ones time, money and heartache in the future.